 How are they different than Gel Nails?

-The main difference is that gel manicures require UV lamps to harden and cure the polish.
+The main difference is gel and dip is that gel manicures require UV lamps to harden and cure the polish.
 The powder dip nails do not require any curing and they are hard and dry immediately.

 How are they different than Acrylic Nails?